TheDrawingCoder-Gamer/aoc-writeups/2024/day20.md

 ## Part 1

 Part 1 is just a cheat of 2 picoseconds, which isn't very hard.
-However, to plan ahead for part 2 I'll just make it optimized now.

 Let's get started with our data types.
 I'm honestly tired of rewriting stuff for my writeups so I'm not even going to bother today,